OData/v3ProtocolDocument/OData Atom Format.markdown

 ### 13.2.1.
 EntityContainer as an `app:workspace` element ###

-OData represents EntityContainers as `app:workspace` elements.
+OData represents entity containers as `app:workspace` elements.
 An `app:workspace` element contains zero or more `app:collections`.

 #### 13.2.1.1.
-EntitySets as an `app:collection` elements ####
+Entity Sets as an `app:collection` elements ####

-OData describes available EntitySets as `app:collection` elements.
+OData describes available collections of entities as `app:collection` elements.
-The app:collection element contains an href attribute which represents a URI that can be used to retrieve the members of the EntitySet.
+The app:collection element contains an href attribute which represents a URI that can be used to retrieve the members of the entity set.

 ##### 13.2.1.1.1	EntitySet Name as an `atom:title` element #####

-The `atom:title` element within the app:collection contains the name of the EntitySet.
+The `atom:title` element within the app:collection contains the name of the entity set.

 # 14. Links
 Links represent the relationships between an entity and related entity(s).
 The link(s) available from a particular entity for a particular relationship can be retrieved from the service as a colleciton of URIs within a [`data:link`](#Linkswithinadata:linkselement) element.